Return to the Blog Home Page

 The standoff between the kestrel pair and the barn owls that keep flying into their nest box has continued on and off for weeks, but today it reached a climax with a 45 minute standoff inside the sycamore stump.
 The female kestrel is increasingly distressed and calls and shrieks loudly throughout.
 Make sure you watch the above clip with the sound on.
 Watch the kestrel as she spreads out her wings and steps towards the barn owl squawking incessantly.
 Wouldn’t you if you found someone inside your house and they refused to get out despite you shouting at them for 45 minutes?
 The female barn owl barely budges throughout.
 Of course it doesn’t occur to the kestrel that she is blocking the entrance so the barn owl can’t actually get past her.Eventually the kestrel gives up and flies out, followed hard by the female barn owl. inside!

 Watch this!
 The nest cam picked up the female kestrel poised at the entrance to the ash nest box for what seemed like hours.
 When I reeled back in time I discovered the issue.
 A female barn owl was inside.
 The kestrel was blocking its exit menancingly.What happened next was alarming.
 The male barn owl flew down and tried to barge its way in to rescue its mate.
 But its valiant efforts were short-lived as the kestrel grabbed it and threw it out.
 They grappled in midair and whilst they were away the female made her getaway.
 The male then returned to occupy the box.
-But this wasn’t the end because within minutes the kestrel returned and now her lengthy stand off continues.
+But this wasn’t the end because within minutes the kestrel returned and now her lengthy stand-off continues.
 This deadlock lasts throughout the night!
 UPDATE: the kestrel continued to stand blocking the entrance to the box for most of the following day!

-April 5th, 2018
+Reluctant kestrel food pass: April 5th, 2018

 The bond between the kestrels in my garden is not always loving.
 Again my cameras have picked up a tug of war rather than a food pass between them!
 It is usual for the male to hunt and catch food for the female during courtship, the process establishes a strong bond between them and ensures that the male will be able to provide when the chicks hatch.
-But in this clip the femal snatches a mouse from the male and the male is reluctant to hand it over!
+But in this clip the female snatches a mouse from the male and the male is reluctant to hand it over!

 The courtship between Mr & the new Mrs Kes continues.
 Today the camera outside the sycamore stump captured this beautiful footage of Mr Kes passing a lizard he has caught to his mate.
 Known as ‘food passes’ these exchanges are an essential part of their courtship.
 Common lizards are actually quite uncommon here in Thixendale, but Mr Kes seems to find them.

-March 27th, 2018
+Kestrel snatches food from mate: March 27th, 2018

 Today’s footage shows the new Mrs Kes snatch an offering from Kes!
 It’s been raining all day and both birds are bedraggled.
 Neither seem in the mood for the subtle behaviour required of a loving courtship!
 A male kestrel would normally catch food for a prospective mate as part of their courtship routine, but here Kes seems reluctant to let go and his mate isn’t prepared to wait for the courtesy of being offered the token either.
 She just wrestles it out of his grasp!
 But stay with me because what happens next is interesting.